Eli-the-Bearded/notint/README.md

 times in a row (there's a small chance of getting something different).
 This changes gameplay significantly.
-In the end, I found that the controls in that version of Tetris to be unsatisfactory, hence moving to a new code base.
+In the end, I found that the controls in that version of Tetris to be unsatisfactory, and moved to a new code base.

-As of release 1.1, there are four game play modes with their own high score lists:
+As of release 1.4, there are five game play modes here.
+Each scores differently and have their own high score lists:

 * _traditional_
   This should be just the same as TINT, except that a scoring